DDDCai/imDedup_plus/README.md

 ## Pipeline Structure

 We exploited pipeline to speed up the deduplication process.
-The pipeline structure is shown in the figure below.
+The pipeline structure is shown as the figure below.
 There are five pipes which can be divided into three modules.

 ![image](https://github.com/DDDCai/imDedup_plus/assets/29863262/79212839-6d9f-4528-a049-bdb71ae632c6)